dom-andolino/learning-dbt/scratchpad.md

     dbt run
         Runs all the dbt models end-to-end, executes the SQL code, and materialize the tables based on the profile configurations.

+    dbt run --target prod
+        to specifically update our new production database.

     dbt docs generate
         goes into /target